Sergio799/Property_Pulse/README.md

 # Property Pulse

-> A web application to help you find your next rental property.
+> A web application to help you find your next rental property

 This is the second iteration of the app/course that uses server actions instead of API routes.